kevinsullivan/cs1113f16/README.md

 Software Foundations.
 With  students it constructs step by step, starting from the core logic,  a "standard prelude" of data types for functional programming (unit, bool, byte, nat, list a, etc).

-About 2/3 of the way through the semester, again channeling B.
+And then, about 2/3 of the way through the semester, it builds a simple imperative language using on this library, introducing abstract data types for state, and the syntax and evaluation of, expressions that include variables and imperative commands.

-Pierce's pioneering work, it builds a simple imperative language based on this library, based on concepts of state, the syntax of, and the evaluation of expressions and imperative commands.
-It's at this point that we bring in Python to explore fundamentals of imperative programming.
+At this point we also bring in Python to explore fundamentals of imperative programming.
 We start not with "Hello World!", for example, but with programs that simply create state and see the effects of assignment operations in action.
-(We do introduce the Python print statement here, as well, for the first time giving students a capability that we haven't already built ourselves.
+(We introduce the Python print statement here, for the first time in the class giving students a capability we didn't build ourselves.

 The progression of concepts and mechanisms is "constructive" (in the math/logic sense).
 No ideas or capabilities are used in the